Gil Eannes (ship): History

 Gil Eannes was able to be saved in the last minute and, in 1998, she was restored in the Viana do Castelo shipyards, with the support of several institutions, private companies and citizens.
-Part of the ship (part of the former wards) was transformed in a 60-bed youth hostel, the rest of the ship being restored according to the original features to be a museum ship.
+Part of the ship (part of the former wards) was transformed into a 60-bed youth hostel, the rest of the ship being restored according to the original features to be a museum ship.

-Gil Eannes is now permanently moored in the Viana do Castelo fishing harbor and managed by the Gil Eannes Foundation.
+Gil Eannes is now permanently moored in the Viana do Castelo fishing harbour and managed by the Gil Eannes Foundation.